Car insurance for 17-year-olds

 Talk to your teen about safe driving habits

-The high cost of car insurance for teens is partly a result of the high incidence of unsafe driving habits — like distracted driving or texting and driving — among young drivers.
+The high cost of car insurance for teens is partly a result of the high incidence of unsafe driving habits — like distracted driving, underage drinking or texting and driving — among young drivers.
 Helping your teen avoid or reduce these behaviors might not directly bring your insurance costs down, but it’s an essential way to reduce your risk of a premium increase as a result of violations or accidents.

 Frequently asked questions